Gloria Allred: Popular culture

 In several episodes of musical comedy Glee, she was mentioned by character Sue Sylvester (Jane Lynch) to be her lawyer.

-In the 2001 film Rat Race, she first appeared after the character Blaine Cody (Vince Vieluf) was about to step on a shot glass for a purported insurance scam.
-Instead, a hotel guest slips on the glass and Gloria Allred announces "I saw the whole thing."
-Later in the film, character Enrico is run over by an ambulance driven by Zack, a medical supply driver; to the fear of the latter, Allred witnesses the accident and yells "I saw the whole thing".
-And tells Zack and Enrico to stay put, she'll be right there.
+In the 2001 film Rat Race, she portrayed herself in two brief scenes.

 She also appeared in a brief fictional cameo as Lisa's lawyer in The Simpsons season 11 mockumentary episode, "Behind the Laughter".

+Allred appeared in the Season 5 South Park episode Cripple Fight, which aired on June 27, 2001.
+She successfully represented Big Gay Al in a discrimination case against the Boy Scouts of America.

-In 2010, she was mentioned by Justin Bieber in the skit Lonely Teacher during Season 35 of Saturday Night Live.
+In 2010, she was mentioned by Justin Bieber in the skit "Lonely Teacher" during Season 35 of Saturday Night Live.

 In early 2018, Netflix debuted a documentary about the life and work of Allred, Seeing Allred, from directors Roberta Grossman and Sophie Sartain.

-In Gilmore Girls(season 2 episode 22 at 18:08) Lorelai Gilmore refers to her when talking to Christopher on the porch.
+In Gilmore Girls (season 2 episode 22 at 18:08), Lorelai Gilmore refers to her when talking to Christopher on the porch.